 WHAT WE DO

 Every weekend, a group of mums and mums-to-be gather in Kayamandi and Cloetesville in Stellenbosch, South Africa.
-It’s a lively afternoon, with babies sleeping on laps, toddlers exploring the room and older children playing outside with our Little Voices volunteers, while women from different parts of Stellenbosch get to know and love each other.
+It’s a lively afternoon, as women from different parts of Stellenbosch get to know and love each other.

 Being mums ourselves, we realise the pressure of raising children, even in a stable environment.
 The women often come from backgrounds with little or no support and the better we get to know them, the more we’re inspired by their courage in taking care of their children while working (and often also studying).
 Our heart is to lend them support in every area where they need it – emotional, spiritual and practical.

 Some sessions are practical workshops, where women share their skills and knowledge around things like childcare, nutrition, health and personal care.

 Some meetings are more intimate gatherings where we simply chat, pray, share our stories (and drink coffee), building friendships across social and cultural lines.

 As the group grew, we realised the need a more intimate space, so we now gather at ladies’ homes in smaller groups every second weekend.
 It’s a space to build deeper relationships and grow within a loving community.